gdm413229/hellsmith-editor/README.md

 ## Rendering Architecture

-The GZDoom renderer abstraction layers take the brunt of the rendering workload instead of the Windows-exclusive SlimDX.
+The GZDoom renderer abstraction layers take the brunt of the rendering call processing instead of the Windows-exclusive SlimDX.